Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Croydon and are not the council.
 About us

-The Scrutiny Health & Social Care Sub-Committee meeting on 03 February 2026 focused on the health and care needs of older residents, the implementation of neighbourhood health initiatives, and updates on the Adults Living Independently programme.
-Key decisions included noting the findings of the Older People Needs Assessment, endorsing the principles of Healthwatch Croydon, and agreeing to a revised scrutiny work programme.
+The Scrutiny Health & Social Care Sub-Committee meeting focused on the needs of older residents, the implementation of neighbourhood health initiatives, and updates on the Adults Living Independently programme.
+Key decisions included noting the findings of the Older People Needs Assessment, endorsing the continuation of the Neighbourhood Health and Care programme, and reviewing the progress and savings targets for the Adults Living Independently transformation programme.

 Older People Needs Assessment

-The Sub-Committee reviewed the Older People Needs Assessment (OPNA), which highlights a projected 25% increase in Croydon's over-65 population by 2030.
-The assessment identifies significant health inequalities, with life expectancy varying considerably between the most and least deprived areas.
-Key health challenges include rising rates of cardiovascular disease, diabetes, and depression, alongside issues such as falls, dementia, and sensory impairments.
-Social determinants like inadequate housing, transportation barriers, and digital exclusion were also identified as significant concerns.
-The report outlines 19 recommendations grouped into four themes: becoming an age-friendly borough, strengthening preventive care, enhancing integrated care for complex needs, and addressing social isolation and mental health.
-The Sub-Committee recommended that the OPNA include maps detailing the distribution of the older population and healthy/unhealthy life expectancy across all wards, and that Figure 3.1 be updated to include all wards.
+The committee received the findings of the Older People Needs Assessment, which highlighted a projected 25% increase in Croydon's over-65 population by 2030.
+The assessment identified significant health inequalities, with life expectancy varying considerably between the most and least deprived areas.
+Key health challenges include a high prevalence of dementia, cardiovascular disease, and depression, alongside social determinants such as inadequate housing, transportation barriers, and digital exclusion.
+Nineteen recommendations were made, grouped into four themes: becoming an age-friendly borough, strengthening preventive care, enhancing integrated care for complex needs, and addressing social isolation and mental health.
+The implementation of these recommendations will be overseen by the Ageing and Dying Well Steering Group.

 Neighbourhood Health and Care: National Neighbourhood Health Implementation Programme (NNHIP)